bast/software-development-toolbox/doc/software.rst

   - CMake: http://www.cmake.org
   - Valgrind
   - Meld or Diffuse

+For Anaconda, please use the 2.7 version: https://www.continuum.io/downloads

+If you prefer Virtualenv over Anaconda, please follow http://docs.python-guide.org/en/latest/dev/virtualenvs/.
+Note that you should not try to install both.

 For Mac OS X we recommend installing packages via Homebrew: http://brew.sh (use ``$ brew search <package>``).
 But if you like MacPorts better, that should work, too.